-Nachilala Nkombo is the Country Director for the World-Wide Fund for Nature (WWF), Zambia.
+Nachilala Nkombo is the Country Director for the World Wildlife Fund (WWF), Zambia.

 Ms. Nachilala Nkombo holds a Bachelor’s degree in Economics from the University of Zambia and a Master’s degree in Public Policy and Management from the University of Potsdam in Germany.
 Since joining WWF in 2018, she has led WWF International conservation strategy in Zambia via a range of innovative science, policy, and field initiatives aimed at protecting and restoring Zambia’s rich biodiversity.
 Some of the programs include the restoration of depleted wildlife species and restoration of degraded forests, empowerment of communities with sustainability knowledge and livelihoods, and the Conservation of critical freshwater resources.
 Her work involves working with a range of partners spearheading national level sustainable development policy initiatives, mobilizing private sector green finance initiatives, and collective actions to secure advance Zambia’s sustainable development agenda.
 Nkombo is a leading voice on innovations on sustainability and sustainable agriculture in Zambia and in Africa.
 She has spoken at the World Economic Forum on Africa, The African Green Revolution Forum, the Africa Union Agriculture and Trade Ministers Conference, the Open Government Partnership Forum in Africa amongst others.